On the lookout for the best WordPress translation plugins for your site? If so, keep reading.

 - Translate all elements such as menus, widgets, posts, pages, categories, tags, etc., and custom post types and taxonomies.

 - Language is set by the content, language code in the URL, or using different domains or subdomains for each language.

 - Ability to add a customizable language switcher in the navigation menu or as a widget

 - Translate slugs in URLs

 Polylang pricing plans

-- The FREE plan of Polylang allows you to translate posts, pages, media, categories and tags, custom posts and taxonomies, widgets, and menus.
+- The FREE plan of Polylang allows you to translate posts, pages, media, categories and tags, custom posts, taxonomies, widgets, and menus.
 Also, you can use subdirectories, subdomains, or even separate domains for your translated website.

 - The PRO plan costs 99 euros per year and, on top of the features in the FREE plan, allows you to share the same slug for translations, translate slugs in URL, duplicate posts across languages, integration with ACF Pro, and premium support.

-- The Polylang for WooCommerce plan costs 99 euros/year and allows you to translate products, categories, tags, and global attributes.
-You can also synchronize categories, tags, shipping classes, attributes, images, and stocks and send emails in the customer’s language.
+- The Polylang for WooCommerce plan costs 99 euros/per year and allows you to translate products, categories, tags, and global attributes.
+You can also synchronize categories, tags, shipping classes, features, images, and stocks and send emails in the customer’s language.

 - The Business plan is the highest one and costs 139 euros per year.
-Besides the features in the Polylang for Woocommerce plan, you will be able to synchronize the cart across multiple domains, translate slugs in URLs, duplicate the content when translating, disable or enable languages, ACF PRO integration, and premium support.
+Besides the Polylang for Woocommerce plan features, you can synchronize the cart across multiple domains, translate slugs in URLs, duplicate the content when translating, disable or enable languages, ACF PRO integration, and premium support.